Welcome to the first episode of Season 2 of inFocus with David Coletto.

 I’m thrilled he agreed to chat.
 We talked about his thoughts on polling, campaigns, and the simple but important lesson that running election campaigns on issues people care about works.

-In this special briefing edition of inFocus with David Coletto, Abacus Data pollster David Coletto reviews the results of a new poll of 500...
+In this special episode of inFocus with David Coletto, David shares the results of his polling company's latest poll on Canadian politics.
+The full...